MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/itemmodelview.md

 ```
 {{</highlight>}}

-It uses the *id* to find the selected item and returns all values of this item.
+It uses *id* to find the selected item and returns all values of this item.

 Now add the Python function of our *FieldListener* to your Python script: